 The tables below set forth our main sources of cash.
 The subsidiaries are not an important source of cash flow for us and therefore have no impact on our ability to meet our cash obligations.
 No legal or economic restrictions exist on the ability of subsidiaries to transfer funds to us in the form of loans or cash dividends as long as these subsidiaries abide by the regulations of the Ley de Sociedad Anónimas regarding loans to related parties and minimum dividend payments.
 See our Consolidated Statements of Cash Flows in our Audited Consolidated Financial Statements for a detailed breakdown of the Bank's cash flow.

-Y ear ended December 31 ,
+Year Year ended December 31,

-2014 2013 2012
+2015 2015 2014 2013

 Millions of Ch\$

-282,423 645,166 (1,153,932)
+Net cash provided by (used in) operating activities 687,796 282,423 645,166